shaolaizheyitao/MQTT/servers.md

 ## Jmqtt

-[Jmqtt](https://github.com/Cicizz/jmqtt ) is a MQTT broker which implemented by java and netty,support ersistence and cluster.
+[Jmqtt](https://github.com/Cicizz/jmqtt ) is a MQTT broker which implemented by java and netty,support persistence and cluster.

 ## IBM Integration Bus